These little booklets evoke a lot of nostalgia for the older folks amongst us. Have you ever wondered how the notation “555” came into existence?

 Per Chinese kampong folklore, the shed lower teeth needed to be thrown onto roof tops, in order that the new teeth might grow up; vice versa, the shed upper milk teeth had to be discarded onto the earth….

-Besides showing the race days and the location of these races, these old time calendars also incorporated a wealth of other information, such as School Holidays, festive occasions, the Chinese as well as Muslim calendars.
+Besides showing the race days and locations of the races, these old time calendars also incorporated a wealth of other information, such as School Holidays, festive occasions, the Chinese as well as Muslim calendars.
 Older ones in the past also incorporated information from the classical Chinese Almanac.
-Often we used them as Work Planners !
+Often we used them as Work Planners.

-Sundry shops still give these out to regular customers at the end of the year, though these calendars have also shrunk in size over the years.
+Sundry shops gave these out to regular customers at the end of each year, but these days the calendars seem to have also undergone annual slimming programs – smaller in size now.

 Does anyone remember gunny sacks?
 For that matter, what is a sack apart from an ignominious ejection from one’s job?